Foreign Watches with British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The ‘Foreign’ hallmarks are so ugly that I wonder whether Petitpierre and Ling were unaware of the legislation until some watch cases came back from being hallmarked carrying the new marks.
 It is difficult to image anyone actually sending in cases to be marked like this, and they must have had a fit when they saw them!
-The fact that the watch case in the image was hallmarked in the first six months of 1888, immediately after the Merchandise Marks Act came into force on 1 January 1888, supports the idea that either Petitpierre was not expecting the new mark, or that the watch case was one of a number submitted in late 1887 before the Act came into force, but which were not marked until January 1888.
+The fact that the watch cases in the images were both hallmarked in the first six months of 1888, immediately after the Merchandise Marks Act came into force on 1 January 1888, supports the idea that either Petitpierre and Ling were not expecting the new mark, or that the cases were submitted in late 1887 before the Act came into force, but which were not marked until January 1888.

 It is not known how many watch cases were marked with the "foreign" hallmarks.
 It seems likely that it was a very small number, perhaps in the tens rather than hundreds.
 Further work at the assay offices to go over their records is required.
 It is also possible that these hallmarks are not well known because very few people recognise them as hallmarks.

 A "Pateck" Watch with Foreign Hallmark

-The watch in the case with the "foreign" hallmark has the name "Pateck" on the dial and movement.
+The watch in the case with Fritz Petitpierre's sponsor mark has the name "Pateck" on the dial and movement.
 This watch has nothing to do with the watchmaking company Patek & Cie or Patek Philippe, but it was a blatant attempt to cash in on the name of the famous company.

 Founded in 1839 by the merchant Norbert Anton de Patek and the watchmaker Franciszek Czapek (both from Poland, although Czapek was originally Czech), Patek & Cie later became Patek Philippe when Patek's agreement with Czapek ended and Patek took the French watchmaker Jean Adrien Philippe into partnership.
 The company was so successful that by 1850 the first "Patek forgeries" had appeared on the market.
 The watch here is one of those.